 Tips For Those In Recovery During the Holidays

-As an addict, surviving the holidays begins with being prepared.
+For someone in recovery, surviving the holidays begins with being prepared.
 Most people know that the holidays bring additional stress, and the potential for unwanted issues to arise.
 Keep in mind these helpful tips when the celebrations begin.

-Know your triggers.
-Common triggers correspond to the acronym HALT – when you feel hungry, angry, lonely, or tired.
+Know Your Triggers: Common triggers correspond to the acronym HALT – when you feel hungry, angry, lonely, or tired.
 Knowing your triggers and how to manage them will help you avoid a relapse.

 Don’t Forget to Eat: A lack of food can cause low blood sugar, leaving you tempted to drink alcohol.
 To avoid this, it’s important to eat a nutritious meal or snack about every three hours.

 Keep Your Stress Under Control: Many people turn to alcohol to cope with stress, so walking away from stressful situations and decompressing will help to push away triggering thoughts.
 It’s also important to make time for regular exercise to decrease your stress levels.

 Bring Sober Support: Having a sober family member or friend accompany you to gatherings can be helpful in guiding conversations if needed or helping you if you need to leave.
 Also, driving yourself to social events is often helpful to allow for an early exit if the conversation or event gets too intense.

 Rehearse Responses: Social gatherings are the perfect time for people to talk about their past escapades with alcohol.
 While it may all be in fun, these conversations can be toxic for those in recovery.
 If you find yourself in this situation, excuse yourself and engage in a different activity or discussion.
 Additionally, you should establish a sensible strategy for turning down alcoholic drinks when offered.
 Also, don’t feel the need to explain why you’re not drinking; a simple, “no thank you” is sufficient.